shakes76/PatternFlow/README.md

 This library is created and maintained by The University of Queensland [COMP3710](https://my.uq.edu.au/programs-courses/course.html?course_code=comp3710) students.

-#learning how to write readme
+learning how to write readme
+why dont change anything
 The library includes the following implemented in Tensorflow:
 * fractals
 * algorithms